laem/cartes/README.md

 NEXT_PUBLIC_MAPTILER=YOUR_KEY
 ```

+## Contact

+If you have any problem contributing (PR, vercel deployments, etc) feel free to contact me @maelito:matrix.org if I dont answer your issues quickly.

 ## Similar projects

 Checkout [OSMApp](https://github.com/zbycz/osmapp/issues/217).
 Qwant Maps would be the other similar projet, but it's not developped anymore.